 With Rome again under his control and even more of the country conquered, Totila again sent emissaries to Constantinople requesting peace with the empire.
 In case his offers should be refused, he led part of his army to Sicily and conquered it in 550 CE, thus cutting off an important source of supply and trade to the empire.
 It is thought that perhaps Totila felt this victory would improve his bargaining power with the emperor.
 Before Justinian even heard of the Sicily campaign, however, he gave his answer: Totila's emissaries were denied admittance to his presence and then arrested.

 Justinian called Belisarius back from Italy and appointed his cousin Germanus as high commander.
-Germanus was the second husband of the late Amalasuntha (c.
-495-535 CE), Theodoric the Great's daughter, and was highly regarded by the Goths.
+Germanus was the husband of Theodoric the Great's granddaughter and was highly regarded by the Goths.
 Justinian's strategy was to win back those troops who had deserted to Totila by sending a member of Theodoric's family as head of imperial forces.
 Germanus, however, died of disease in the summer of 550 CE before reaching Italy and was replaced by another general named Narses (l. c.
 480-573 CE).

 Narses was a eunuch at the court who was in charge of the treasury but, prior to this, had commanded troops under Belisarius.
 He was a very religious man and highly respected by his troops.
 He landed in Salona in the summer of 551 CE and, almost immediately, turned the tide of the war in favor of the empire.
 Gothic morale was low.
 The emissaries who had been sent to Constantinople were finally released and returned with the message from Justinian that there would be no peace and the war would continue.